googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 const loggingWinston = new LoggingWinston();

-// Create a Winston logger that streams to Stackdriver Logging
+// Create a Winston logger that streams to Cloud Logging
 // Logs will be written to: "projects/YOUR_PROJECT_ID/logs/winston_log" const logger = winston.createLogger({
   level: 'info',
   transports: [
     new winston.transports.Console(),
-    // Add Stackdriver Logging
+    // Add Cloud Logging
     loggingWinston,
   ],
 });